phelanjo/cascada-website/README.md

 # Cascada

 **[Cascada](http://project-cascada.herokuapp.com/)** is a simple CRUD web application built with HTML, CSS, JavaScript and JQuery that allows users to view a list of waterfalls in the great state of Oregon.
-Users are also able to add, edit and delete these waterfalls from a AWS RDS PostgresQL instance using a Python API (located [here](https://github.com/phelanjo/cascada-server))
+Users are also able to add, edit and delete these waterfalls from a AWS RDS PostgreSQL instance using a Python API (located [here](https://github.com/phelanjo/cascada-server))

 Cascada can be run locally by cloning this repo and accessing the index.html file in your browser.